 This is a list of countries with more than a million population that are considered free by Freedom House and high income or developed by World Bank in 2013.
-High income countries are considered developed by the World Bank.
+The World Bank counts high income countries as developed.
 There are other standards, but one might consider this a list of 1st World countries.
-They have arrived and history suggests their status is permanent.
+They have arrived economically and politically.
+Furthermore, history suggests their status is permanent.

 List of the 34 Developed Democracies

 with Populations Greater than One Million

 - Czech Republic

 - Korea (South)

 - United Kingdom